 Can The Test For FSH During Pregnancy Cause Any Side Effects?

 The FSH test is considered absolutely safe and does not have any known side effects.
-If you feel uncomfortable or dizzy at any time during or after the test, tell your healthcare provider about it.
+If you experience any discomfort or dizziness during pregnancy, whether during or after the test, be sure to inform your healthcare provider.

 Frequently Asked Questions